intel/tsffs/README.md

   - MOpt & Auto-token mutations
   - More coming soon!

-## Documentation

-Documentation for this project lives in the [docs](./docs/README.md) directory of this repository.

 ## Use Cases

 TSFFS is focused on several primary use cases: